 Q: How does the day run?
 What is the timeline?
 What time do you start and finish?

 A: I will start early morning running through the plans checking all ok with the suppliers.
 I´ll then go to the venue to organise any decorations.
 I will check on both bridal parties as they´re getting ready and run through last minute ceremony details.
-I´ll then go to the church to meet the guests, organise readers, music, flowers, priest, photographer etc. After the ceremony the bridal party go for photos around the Balcon de Europa and I bring the guests to the venue for drinks and canapés.
+I´ll then go to the church to meet the guests, organise readers, music, flowers, celebrant, photographer etc. After the ceremony the bridal party go for photos and I bring the guests to the venue for drinks and canapés.
 After the drinks reception I move the guests to the meal area for dinner.
 Here I organise the bridal party entrance and speeches then explain to guests at the tables what drinks are available and identify guests with dietary requirements to the Maitre D. After the meal, cutting of the cake etc I move the guests to the night club.
-Once in the night club, first dance done, pizzas, snacks delivered and you´ve been introduced to the night club manager I leave you to enjoy your night, usually around midnight.
+Once in the night club, first dance done, pizzas, snacks delivered and you´ve been introduced to the night club manager I leave you to enjoy your night.

 Q: Is it cheaper than getting married at home?